pardawalla/cucumber-testng-java-take1/README.md

 # Test Project: TAKE 1

 ## Overview
 Aim: Create a BDD based framework using Cucumber, TestNG, using a Maven based Java Project.
+Using Selenium webdriver for web browser automation.
+Working Tests:
+- ***Web UI test:***
+  - *Scenario: Find and verify details of an existing user car listing on Trademe*

 ## Dev Env
 - Editor: VScode